eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Certificate Authority (CA), which is then configured to issue certificates to the Authenticator on multiple attestation key pairs.

-- **Anonymization CA:** Similar to the second bullet above, except that it is explicit that the Authenticator requests a certificate for a new attestation key pair per generated Passkey.
+- **Anonymisation CA:** Similar to the second bullet above, except that it is explicit that the Authenticator requests a certificate for a new attestation key pair per generated Passkey.